NAV-Management/ROG71_HeadsetSpeakerSwitch/README.md

-# ROG71_HeadsetSpeakerSwitch
+# ROG 7.1 Headset Speaker Switch
+## Short description:
-PS script to switch from headset to speaker (and back) on the ROG 7.1 Centurion
+This is a PowerShell script to switch from headset to speaker (and back) on the ASUS ROG 7.1 Centurion.
+This eliminates the need to manually switch from headset to speaker in the ROG 7.1 software (or on the USB sound station) to use the other sound device.

+The PowerShell script itself was converted to Base64 in the batch file to have everything needed in the batch file, so only the batch file is needed.
+This can be copied to the desktop for example and is executed there with a double click.